Financial Statement Notes / Footnotes

-This note mentions the policy adopted for valuation of inventory in the books.
+This note mentions the policy adopted for inventory valuation in the books.
 Specific identification, weighted average, and FIFO are allowed in GAAP.
-Last in first out (LIFO) is not allowed.
+Last in, first-out (LIFO) is not allowed.
 There are various methods for the management of inventory.

-Type I and Type II events are specified in required details.
+Type I and Type II events are specified in the required details.
 These are events that have occurred after the completion of the financial year.
-Type I events are those which can affect the financial statements whereas Type II events do have any impact on the financial statements under audit.
+Type I events are those which can affect the financial statements, whereas Type II events do have any impact on the financial statements under audit.

-Transaction carried out with related parties along with the methods and policies used for pricing or valuing the transactions are mentioned.
+Transactions carried out with related parties, and the methods and policies used for pricing or valuing the transactions are mentioned.

 Consolidation of Financial Statements

-The basis for consolidation of accounts with other subsidiary companies is mentioned here.
+The basis for consolidating accounts with other subsidiary companies is mentioned here.

 Benefits to Employees

-This note mentions the benefits that a company offers to its employees both during the job and post-retirement.
-These benefits may be medical, other fringe benefits etc.
+This note mentions the benefits that a company offers to its employees during the job and post-retirement.
+These benefits may be medical, other fringe benefits, etc.

-This note primarily deals with contingent liabilities.
-The liabilities which may or may not occur in future.
+This note primarily deals with contingent liabilities—the liabilities which may or may not occur in the future.
 For example, a court case by a big customer for claiming the refund of his money on account of quality issues.
 If the court case is lost, the company may come under a big liability.

-This note presents information on debts of the company.
-The primary information about each loan like interest rates, maturities over next 5 years etc. are given here.
+This note presents information on the debts of the company.
+The primary information about each loan, like interest rates, maturities over the next 5 years, etc., are given here.